volcano-sh/kubegene-website/content/docs/guides/workflow-grammar.md

 There are two ways to define variables:
 <ul>
 <li>
-Variable parameters defined in commandsIter, including vars and varsIter parameters, you can set one of them.
+Variable parameters defined in commands_iter, including vars and vars_iter parameters, you can set one of them.
 The format is "${n}", n is a positive integer starting at 1.
  And it will be replaced by the nth element of vars.
-The vars needs to list all combinations of parameter, and the varsIter is an automatic traversal combination of parameter.
+The vars needs to list all combinations of parameter, and the vars_iter is an automatic traversal combination of parameter.
 </li>
 <li>Built-in variable "${item}".
 Represent the order number of all the possible parameter combinations.
 </li>
 </ul>
 For example:
 <pre>
-    commandsIter:
+    commands_iter:
       command: echo ${1} ${item}
         vars:
           - a